1. Introduction, background and authorities

 Emergency management consists of organized programs and activities which address actual or potential emergencies or disasters.

-Emergency management in Ontario is a shared responsibility that includes individuals and families, unincorporated communities, First Nations, municipal, provincial, and federal governments, and other involved organizations such as critical infrastructure owners and operators, and non-governmental organizations (NGOs).
+Emergency management in Ontario is a shared responsibility that includes individuals and families; unincorporated communities; First Nations, municipal, provincial, and federal governments; non-governmental organizations (NGOs); and other involved organizations such as the private sector and CI owners and operators.

 Emergency management programs are risk-based programs consisting of prescribed elements that may include prevention, mitigation, preparedness, response, and recovery activities.
 In Ontario, these programs generally include: